-VIO - 3.3V/5V: selects if 5 volts or 3.3 volts should be applied to VDDX, VDDR, VDDA and VRH.
-This jumper sets VDDX, VDDA, VDDA and VRH voltages only when the appropriate VDDX, VDDR, VDDA and VRH jumpers are in the POD position (and VCORE is in the INT position too, in the case of VDDR).
+VIO-3.3V/5V: selects if the 5 volts or 3.3 volts should be applied to VDDX, VDDR, VDDA and VRH.
+This jumper sets VDDX, VDDR, VDDA and VRH voltages only when the appropriate VDDX, VDDR, VDDA and VRH jumpers are in the POD position.
+Please note that in the case of the T64, if 3.3V is selected, the internal CPU 2.5V regulator should be turned off and an external 2.5V supply should be used to power VDD and VDDPLL.
 The default position of this jumper is 5V.

-VDDX - Target/Pod: selects if VDDX should be powered by the POD as selected by the VIO jumper, or by the target power.
+VDDX, VDDR-Target/Pod: selects if VDDX and VDDR should be powered by the POD as selected by the VIO jumper, or by the target power.
 The default position is POD.
 Please note that VDDX is also used to power the port replacement unit (PRU) which regenerates ports A, B, E and K and therefor consumes higher current then normal- if powered by the target requires slightly increased current.